 Imagine, if you will (close your eyes if it helps), a situation in which you’ve come up with the perfect brand name.
 You’re over the moon about it and you instantly start investing huge resources publicising and developing the brand.
-Things are going swimmingly until one day you receive a letter from a company you’ve never heard of claiming that you’re infringing their trade mark – shock horror, it turns out they have an earlier registration for an identical brand name and, although they’re not quite in the same business as you (which is why you’ve never heard of them), what they’re doing is pretty similar and they have solid grounds for a claim…
+Things are going swimmingly until one day you receive a cease and desist letter from a company you’ve never heard of claiming that you’re infringing their trade mark.
+Shock horror, it turns out they have an earlier registration for an identical brand name and, although they’re not quite in the same business as you (which is why you’ve never heard of them), what they’re doing is pretty similar and they have solid grounds for a claim…

 Has the dream turned into a nightmare?